srvreeswijk/local_openshift/README.md

 Openshift will run in docker containers.
 And the oc command will be available in the centos shell under the root user.

-oc user = vagrant
-oc pw   = vagrant
+site: https://10.10.0.4:8443/console (changable in the VAgrantfile) oc user = vagrant oc pw   = vagrant
-These values can be changed in the install_openshift.sh script.
+The username and password can be changed in the install_openshift.sh script.

 ## prerequisites:
 - virtualbox (I dit not test any other hypervisor)